Understanding Insurance Audits

 - Visit the RAC website to find prior improper payments discovered during Medicare audits.
 This can help you learn from other practitioners’ mistakes.

 Errors that can lead to an audit can also lead to other legal ramifications, such as a patient suing you for damages that a billing error caused.
 As a result, there are several insurance companies that, as part of professional liability services, offer Errors and Omissions (E&O) coverage for the healthcare and medical industry.
 These insurers often service large corporations, like Preferred Provider Organizations (PPOs), and small practices with just one medical biller.

 Whether this type of insurance is something that your practice should purchase and maintain will depend on several factors.
 Ultimately, it is best to know all your options, including this one.

-Jackson LLP’s experienced health care attorneys focus their practice on helping practitioners comply with healthcare laws, which can minimize the impact an audit has on your practice.
-If you have questions about whether your firm is compliant with federal health care laws, please schedule a complimentary consultation with our firm by calling any of our offices or clicking the button below.
+Jackson LLP’s experienced healthcare attorneys help practitioners comply with healthcare laws, which can minimize the impact an audit has on a practice.
+If you operate in one of the states where we have licensed attorneys, schedule a complimentary consultation with our firm by calling any of our offices or clicking the button below.

 This blog is made for educational purposes and is not intended to be specific legal advice to any particular person.
 It does not create an attorney-client relationship between our firm and the reader and should not be used as a substitute for competent legal advice from a licensed attorney in your jurisdiction.